markhm/sharepoint-treebrowser/README.md

 Prepare metadata you would like to visualise as follows:
   1. Create a custom view in the SharePoint library where all (relevant) columns are selected
   2. Export the metadata to Excel and save as xlsx.
-  3. Open the xlsx in Excel, rename the sheet to 'Sheet' and Save as xls (older data format).
   4. Place the xls file in a subdirectory called 'data'
   5. Start the jar file with 'java -jar SharePointTreeBrowser-[release].jar'

 ## Download
 The SharePoint Tree Browser is available as executable jar via [this link](https://github.com/markhm/sharepoint-treebrowser/blob/master/binaries/SharePointTreeBrowser-20190102.jar).

+Note that the zip archive contains a 'data' directory with an example SharePoint export.

 ## Version history
-- 20190102 - Testing the release process and the first release.
+- 20190102 - Testing the release process and the first release (discontinued).
+- 20190114 - Support for xlsx files, Multi-langeuage support, Removed need to rename sheet.

 ## Known issues
 - Search does not support looking up consecutive keywords well.
 Change the depth on the depth slider to change to update the visualisation to the new search results, or restart the application.